 - Release the keys until seeing the spinning globe.

-Downgrade macOS Big Sur with a macOS Catalina bootable installer
+Downgrade Mac OS with a bootable installer

 As a Mac with an Apple T2 security chip doesn't allow starting up from an external drive by default, you should alter the security setting before creating the bootable installer.